Colorado Auto Insurance [Rates + Cheap Coverage Guide]

 Self-insurance.
 Any individual who has over 25 vehicles registered to his or her name may qualify as a self-insurer by applying for a certificate of self-insurance from the state Insurance Commissioner.

-The Insurance Commissioner must ensure that the individual will be able to pay the minimum coverages required by the state.
+The Insurance Commissioner must ensure that the individual will be able to pay the minimum coverage for auto insurance in Colorado.
 For more information on self-insurance, contact the state’s Division of Insurance within the Department of Regulatory Agencies (DORA).

 The average person doesn’t have 25 vehicles!
 So, chances are pretty high you need traditional auto insurance.
 Now you know how much insurance you’re required to have.